zilliztech/zdoc/docs/tutorials/migrations/migrate-between-clusters.md

 ## From serverless to dedicated cluster{#from-serverless-to-dedicated-cluster}

+To gain enhanced control over resources and performance beyond what a serverless cluster offers, consider transitioning your business from a serverless cluster to a dedicated cluster.

 <Admonition type="info" icon="📘" title="Notes">

 - Ensure your payment method is set up to access this feature.